jacob-rigdon/dwarrowdelf/README.md

 .JMMmmmdP'        W      W    `Moo9^Yo..JMML.   .JMML.   `Ybmd9'     W      W     `Wbmd"MML.`Mbmmd'.JMML..JMML.

-A rougue-like game, developed as course-work for CS 229 at Iowa State University
+A rougue-like game, developed as course-work for CS 229 at Iowa State University Written in C
+Author: Jacob Rigdon

+Developing...

-Current functionality - 1/26/15
+Current functionality - 1/27/15
-+Randomly generates dungeon levels and populates these with random sized rooms.
++ Randomly generates a dungeon level and populates it with 12 to 20, randomly sized and located rooms ++	spaced at least 3 places away from the closet point of any other room
++ Corridors are generated that connect each room together in sequence - All rooms are connected.